-- Observe pre-Election Day activities, as permitted by law, such as voting equipment preparation and testing and vote-by-mail ballot processing. - Observe the proceedings at polling places, including the opening and closing procedures. - Obtain information from the voter list that is posted or otherwise available at of the polling place. - Make notes and watch election procedures. - View election-related activities at the central counting site on Election Day. - View the canvass of the vote activities following the election. - View vote-by-mail and provisional ballot processing. - Ask questions of poll workers as long as they do not interfere with the conduct of any part of the voting process. - Ask questions of supervisors at the central counting site as long as they do not interfere with the conduct of the election procedures.
+- Observe pre-Election Day activities, as permitted by law, such as voting equipment preparation and testing and vote-by-mail ballot processing. - Observe the proceedings at polling places, including the opening and closing procedures. - Obtain information from the voter list that is posted or otherwise available at of the polling place. - Take notes and watch election procedures. - View election-related activities at the central counting site on Election Day. - View the canvass of the vote activities following the election. - View vote-by-mail and provisional ballot processing. - Ask questions of poll workers as long as they do not interfere with the conduct of any part of the voting process. - Ask questions of supervisors at the central counting site as long as they do not interfere with the conduct of the election procedures. - Use an electronic device, including a smartphone, tablet, or other handheld device, at a polling place provided that the use of the device does not result in a violation of any other provision of the Elections Code.